cdapio/cdap/cdap-docs/reference-manual/source/cli-api.rst

    **Explore**
    ``execute <query> [<timeout>]``,"Executes a Query with optional <timeout> in minutes (default is no timeout)."
    **Ingest**
    ``load stream <stream-id> <local-file-path> [<content-type>]``,"Loads a file to a Stream.
-The contents of the file will become multiple events in the Stream, based on the content type.
+The contents of the file will become multiple events in the Stream, based on the content type (avro/binary, text/csv, text/plain, text/tsv, text/plain).
 If <content-type> is not provided, it will be detected by the file extension.
-Supported <content-type>s: avro, csv, log, tsv, txt"
+Supported file extensions: avro, csv, log, tsv, txt."
    ``send stream <stream-id> <stream-event>``,"Sends an event to a Stream."
    **Egress**
    ``call service <app-id.service-id> <http-method> <endpoint> [headers <headers>] [body <body>] [body:file <local-file-path>]``,"Calls a Service endpoint.
 The <headers> are formatted as ""{'key':'value', ...}"".
 The request body may be provided either as a string or a file.
 To provide the body as a string, use ""body <body>"".
 To provide the body as a file, use ""body:file <local-file-path>""."